nonblocking/microfrontend-platform-kubernetes/README.md

    Alternatively use a Cloud service such as [Google Cloud Build](https://github.com/marketplace/google-cloud-build).
  * You should use namespaces to separate common stuff services from your Microfrontends.
  * Some of the resources (like MySQL) or not configured for high availability yet
+ * You should also deploy [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) for monitoring the Portal.
+   [Here](https://github.com/nonblocking/mashroom/blob/master/packages/plugin-packages/mashroom-monitoring-prometheus-exporter/test/grafana-test/grafana/provisioning/dashboards/Mashroom%20Dashboard.json) you can find an example Dashboard configuration.